Node-RED Flow Examples

 - A

-to be able to see all the inputs at once. - A
+switch nodeto be able to see all the inputs at once. - A

-with the following code: - A
+function nodewith the following code: - A

-slider node
+slider node.

 Note

-To be able to use the slider node
+To be able to use the slider node it is necessary to have installed the dashboard package.

 Note

-In order to read the input's current, change the switch node configuration Property
+In order to read the input's current, change the switch node configuration Property field for payload.current.index

 The flow obtained for this example is shown in the image below.